 - 1 cup oil-packed sun-dried tomatoes

-- 1 cup toasted pine nuts (American or Italian)
+- 1 cup toasted pine nuts American or Italian

-- 4 cloves of garlic, minced fine
+- 4 cloves of garlic minced fine

-- Pinch of red pepper flakes
+- 1 pinch red pepper flakes

 - 1 teaspoon Kosher salt

-- Olive oil, as needed
+- Olive oil as needed

 - In a food processor fitted with the steel blade, pulse basil, sun-dried tomatoes and their oil, nuts, garlic, lemon juice, salt and pepper until blended and chopped fine.
 Add cheese and pulse again until well combined.
 If desired, add more olive oil.
 Pulse until smooth as you desire.
 Refrigerate or freeze (in small containers or ice cube trays)